steveturbek/SunPower-PVS-Supervisor/README.md

 ## Script Actions

-There are two scripts, running on the Raspberry Pi on a regular basis
+There are two scripts, running on the Raspberry Pi on a regular basis.
+It also works on my Mac, but a Raspberry Pi is more convenient and dependable for routine script running.

 ### collect-solar-data.py (every 15 minutes)